Moth or Butterfly?

 Butterflies usually rest with their wings closed, while moths rest with their wings open.

 Butterflies have long, thin antenna, while moths have shorter feathery antennas.

 Butterflies generally gather food during the day while moths are seen more at nighttime.

 Most moths make a silky cocoon, while butterflies usually make a shiny chrysalis.

-Keep in mind that there are approximately 200,000 known species of Lepidoptera (only 10 percent of which are butterflies), so there is almost always an exception or two to every rule or generalization.
+There are approximately 200,000 known species of Lepidoptera (only 10 percent of which are butterflies), so there is almost always an exception or two to every rule or generalization.

 What is a cocoon?
 Do both butterflies and moths make them?
+No!